-Many states require the due diligence letter to include a statement that should the apparent owner fail to take action, the property will be escheated to the State after which the owner may still claim the property from the State.
+Many states require the due diligence letter to include a statement that explains that if the the apparent owner fails to take action, the property will be escheated to the State after which the owner may still claim the property from the State.

 Owner Disposition Options

-For certain property types, the apparent owner is given choices regarding the resolution of the property in question.
-For example, if the unclaimed property is a savings account, the apparent owner can be given the option to have the value of the account paid to them and close the account or to maintain the account.
+For certain property types, the apparent owner receives choices regarding the resolution of the property in question.
+For example, with an unclaimed property savings account, the apparent owner has the option to have the value of the account paid to them and close the account or to maintain the account.

 Change of Address Form

-While not a statutory requirement, including a space within the form for the apparent owner to provide an updated address is considered a best practice.
-This allows the Holder to either return the property to the owner or merely update the owner of the account’s address.
+While not a statutory requirement, Keane recommends including a space within the form for the apparent owner to provide an updated address.
+This allows the holder to either return the property to the owner or merely update the account owner’s address.

 Owner Verification Requirements

-To verify that the recipient of the unclaimed property due diligence letter is indeed the apparent owner, some holders include a request that the apparent owner provide information known to the holder about the owner.
+To verify that the recipient of the unclaimed property due diligence letter is indeed the apparent owner, some holders include a request that the apparent owner provide information verifying their identity.
 For example, the letter may request that the owner provide the last four numbers of the owner’s social security number.
 Some holders include attestation language and a signature line requesting that the owner read and sign and then return the executed letter.
-These are not state requirements; however, utilizing these techniques is seen as a best practice.
+Owner verification is not a state requirement; however, utilizing these techniques is seen as a best practice.

 Holder Contact Information

-The letter should include information about how to contact the holder and may include more than one method.
-It could indicate that the owner must sign the letter and return it via United States Mail or contact the holder via telephone or email.
+The letter should include information about how to contact the holder and we recommend including more than one contact method.
+The letter could indicate that the owner must sign and return the letter via United States Mail and/or contact the holder via telephone or email.

-Certain states, such as California, Delaware, North Carolina, and Utah require to have specific language placed somewhere within the due diligence notice.
+Certain states, such as California, Delaware, North Carolina, and Utah require specific language within the due diligence notice.
 At Keane, we utilize a single due diligence letter template that is compliant in all jurisdictions and put this language within the footer.
 Be sure to consult with the specific jurisdiction to ensure you have the most up to date language in your templates.

 Letters Ready?
 What’s Next?

 Optimizing your organization’s unclaimed property due diligence letters for both compliance and response is merely one half of the due diligence process.
-Facilitating the actual mailing of the letters, as well as managing the returned owner responses are the remaining tasks that organizations must complete.
+Facilitating the actual mailing of the letters and managing the returned owner responses must also be completed by holders.